East Side Airline Terminal: Design and operations

-Contracts were signed for financing the new terminal on July 3, 1951 and construction began on July 25, 1951.
-The terminal, which cost $6,841,000 to construct, was built and owned by the Triborough Bridge and Tunnel Authority (TBTA) and leased to the East Side Airlines Terminal Corporation, a private entity composed of ten domestic airlines that used the facility.
+Contracts were signed for financing the new terminal on July 3, 1951, and construction began on July 25, 1951.
+The terminal, which cost $6,841,000 to construct, was built and owned by the TBTA and leased to the East Side Airlines Terminal Corporation, a private entity composed of ten domestic airlines that used the facility: American, Capital, Colonial, Eastern, National, Northeast, Northwest, Pan American, Trans World and United.